DoguparthiAakash/Mithl-OS/README.md

 ## 🏗 Hybrid Architecture
 Mithl-OS uses a unique "Helper" architecture to provide industry-standard features without losing its unique identity.

-1.  **The Foundation (Linux Helper)**: We utilize a stripped-down Linux Kernel as our Hardware Abstraction Layer.
-This ensures robust support for modern Wi-Fi, USB, and GPUs out of the box.
+1.  **The Foundation**: We built our own Kernel and Hardware Abstraction Layer from the ground up.
+This custom kernel provides direct control over hardware resources, ensuring maximum performance without the overhead of legacy Unix-like systems.
-2.  **The Soul (Mithl Core)**: A custom Kernel Module (`mithl_core.ko`) that injects our Semantic Registry and Intent Processing logic directly into the kernel's heart.
+2.  **The Soul (Mithl Core)**: A custom Semantic Registry and Intent Processing logic deeply integrated into the kernel's heart.
-3.  **The Face (Mithl GUI)**: A lightweight, custom-written Compositor that renders our signature Teal Desktop Environment directly to the Framebuffer (`/dev/fb0`), bypassing the bloat of X11 or Wayland.
+3.  **The Face (Mithl GUI)**: A lightweight, custom-written Compositor that renders our signature Teal Desktop Environment directly to the Framebuffer, offering zero-latency interaction.

 ## ✨ Key Features
 *   **Semantic Syscalls**: A new class of System Calls (`sys_agent_op`) allows applications to query the kernel for capabilities, not just files.